jsz0/resume/README.md

 Learning to think of computing as an artistic endeavor led me to a 15+ year career in engineering.
 It gives me the confidence to tackle any complex system or problem.
 This includes designing solutions that leverage open source tools, building reliable / sclable infrastructure, and automating & optimizing operations.
 The combination of creativity, or at least cleverness, and mastery of powerful tools is the solution to every problem.

-TODO: Write a real resume with bullet points, excessive use of the words ‘responsible’ and ‘managed’ ,  embarrassing humble brags, baseless claims of knowledge, and of course a dictionary list of required keywords.